Harris M Nagler, MD

 He has received many honors as a clinician and researcher.
 In 1986, Columbia University honored him when he received the prestigious Drs.
 Harold and Goldman Lampert Award for Excellence in Clinical Research.
 He has received the ACMI Urology Prize of the American Fertility Society, First Prize for Clinical Research in the American Urological Association Prize Essay Contest, the American Fertility Society Urology Prize, the John K. Lattimer Award of the Kidney and Urology Foundation of America.
 In 2007, he received the received the Russell Lavengood Award for Distinguished service from the New York Section of the American Urological Association in 2007.

 Dr Nagler is a member or many prestigious organizations including the Alpha Omega Alpha medical Honor Society.
 In addition to membership in these societies he was the President of the Society for the Study of Male Reproduction of the American Urological Association and President of the Society of Reproductive Surgeons of the American Society of Reproductive Medicine.

 He is or has been on the editorial boards of the Journal of Urology, Fertility and Sterility, Nature Urology, Assisted Reproductive Reviews, Journal of Andrology, Molecular Andrology, Gynecologic and Obstetric Investigation, the Brazilian Journal of Urology and the Asian Journal of Andrology.
-He has published extensively in peer reviewed journals on many urological topics and has co-edited four books focusing on the treatment of male infertility.
+He has published extensively in peer reviewed journals on many urological topics with special focus on male infertility and has co-edited four books focusing on the treatment of male infertility.